 - The American Institute of Architects (AIA)

-AIA is a professional organization for architects.
+The AIA is a professional organization for architects.
 Membership in the AIA is open to all registered architects and licensure candidates.
 The AIA serves the architecture profession and is a resource for its members through advocacy, information, and community.

-The American Institute of Architecture Students (AIAS)
+- The American Institute of Architecture Students (AIAS)

-AIAS is an independent, student-run organization that promotes excellence in architecture education, training, and practice.
+The AIAS is an independent, student-run organization that promotes excellence in architecture education, training, and practice.
 The AIAS serves as the voice of students to the educational system and the profession of architecture.
 AIAS representatives serve on NAAB accreditation teams and on the boards of directors for AIA and ACSA.

-The Association of Collegiate Schools of Architecture (ACSA)
+- The Association of Collegiate Schools of Architecture (ACSA)

-The National Architectural Accrediting Board (NAAB)
+- The National Architectural Accrediting Board (NAAB)

-NAAB establishes the criteria by which professional degree programs in architecture in the United States are evaluated and accredits programs that meet those standards.
-Since most state registration boards in the United States require any applicant for licensure to have graduated from a NAAB-accredited program.
+The NAAB establishes the criteria by which professional degree programs in architecture in the United States are evaluated and accredits programs that meet those standards.
+Most U.S. licensing boards require applicants for licensure to have graduated from a NAAB-accredited program.

 Other Related Organizations

 In addition to our collaterals, we also work with several other organizations related to the practice of architecture and regulation, as well as our counterpart organizations in engineering, landscape architecture, and interior design.
+These include:

-The Association of Licensed Architects (ALA)
+- The Association of Licensed Architects (ALA)

-The Council for Interior Design Qualifications (CIDQ)
+- The Council for Interior Design Qualifications (CIDQ)

-The Council of Landscape Architectural Registration Boards (CLARB)
+- The Council of Landscape Architectural Registration Boards (CLARB)

-Federation of Associations of Regulatory Boards (FARB)
+- Federation of Associations of Regulatory Boards (FARB)

-International Code Council (ICC)
+- International Code Council (ICC)

-The National Council of Examiners for Engineering and Surveying (NCEES)
+- The National Council of Examiners for Engineering and Surveying (NCEES)

-The National Organization of Minority Architects (NOMA)
+- The National Organization of Minority Architects (NOMA)

 - The Society of American Registered Architects (SARA)

 - Society for Design Administration (SDA)